 CDTD provides direct assistance (shelter and related services) to local and cross border victims of human trafficking.
 This enhances the victims’ protection, safety, rehabilitation and social reintegration.
 Through community advocacy, the problem is dealt with from the root as different stakeholders unite to fight the vice.
 Also, economic empowernment is provided to poor households of the victims thereby reducing the incidence of re-trafficking and re-victimization.
 The long term impact of this program will decrease vulnerability to trafficking for communities sensitized and increase referrals for victims to available assistance.
 Rehabilitated victims will gain self-esteem and confidence to talk about their plight to potential victims.
 Those reintegrated will become productive members of their communities and become agents of change.
 Finally, the Project will stimulate government action on prosecution of perpetrators and enhance justice for victims.

-Currenty CDTD works with the Counter Trafficking in Persons Secretariat (CTiP),International Organization for Migration (IOM), among other stake holders to surport Victims of Trafficking (VoTs).
-Between 2018 and 2019 the Talia Agler Girls Shelter served over 50 women and victims of Trafficking.
+Currenty CDTD works with the Counter Trafficking in Persons Secretariat (CTiP),International Organization for Migration (IOM), among other stake holders to surport Victims of Trafficking (VoTs).CDTD is also a member of Global Alliance Against Traffic in Women(GAATW).
+Between 2018 and 2020 the Talia Agler Girls Shelter served over 200 local and international girls and women victims of Trafficking.

 Are you Aware of Labor Export Changes in Kenya?